Elias (wrestler): Various alliances and feuds (2019–2021)

-Ezekiel debut and return of Elias (2022–present)
+Ezekiel, return of Elias and release (2022–2023)

 On the April 4, 2022 episode of Raw after WrestleMania 38, Elias returned to WWE television as a face, sporting a look consisting of a clean shaven face, shorter hair, and trunks, and claiming that he was Ezekiel, the younger brother of Elias.
 In the following weeks on Raw, Ezekiel entered a feud with Kevin Owens, who refused to believe Ezekiel was really Elias's brother, and thought he was actually Elias himself.
 At Hell in a Cell, Ezekiel lost to Owens.
 On the June 20 episode of Raw, the two brothers "reunited" in a doctored backstage segment.
 Later that night, Elias appeared to perform a concert, before being interrupted by Owens.
-Still refusing to believe that the brothers were different people, Owens challenged Ezekiel, Elias or their "even younger brother Elrod" to a match.
-On the August 8 episode of Raw, Owens stretchered Ezekiel out of the arena after attacking him with an Apron Powerbomb, thus ending their feud.
-On September 16, the Ezekiel gimmick was scrapped and Sciullo would revert back to his Elias gimmick.

-Elias then returned on the October 17 episode of Raw.
+Still refusing to believe that the brothers were different people, Owens challenged Ezekiel, Elias or "even their younger brother Elrod" to a match.
+On the August 8 episode of Raw, Owens stretchered Ezekiel out of the arena after attacking him with an Apron Powerbomb, ending their feud.
+On September 16, the Ezekiel gimmick was scrapped and Sciullo would revert back to his Elias gimmick, returning on the October 17 episode of Raw.
+He went undrafted in the 2023 WWE Draft, and was released from his WWE contract on September 21, 2023.

+Return to independent circuit (2024–present)

+On January 1, 2024, Sciullo posted a video on his Twitter account to promote his new gimmick, named Elijah.
+On February 18, 2024, Elijah wrestled his first match since leaving WWE at Wrestling Revolver in a losing effort against Mike Bailey.

+On February 3, 2025, Elijah revealed, via a video posted to his Twitter account, he had joined the Ring of Honor (ROH) tag team The Righteous alongside Vincent and Dutch, becoming The Righteous Ones.
+On February 7, it was reported by Dave Meltzer of the Wrestling Observer Newsletter that Elijah had signed a deal with ROH.
+However on February 12, Fightful Select contradicted Meltzer's report stating that Elijah was not signed to ROH.